revoltchat/documentation/docs/changes/20230120-account-events.md

 - `GET /users/<user_id>/flags`: Fetch user flags

 If your account is disabled, login will no longer throw an error, instead it will return `Disabled { user_id: String }` with status code 200.

+You must now also specify a list of reactions when enabling restrict reactions.